When it comes to sewing and making your mark, you’ve got lots of options. That’s the good and that’s the bad.

 However, in the spirit of full disclosure, let me share what I know for your benefit.

-First, you need two things: dressmaker’s carbon paper (not be confused any old carbon paper) + a tracing wheel.
+First, you need two things: dressmaker’s carbon paper (not be confused with any old carbon paper) + a tracing wheel.

 I’ve said this before, but it bears repeating: